openstreetmap/osmosis/doc/development.md

 # Development

 The easiest way to perform a full Osmosis build is to use the docker-based development environment.
-If you have docker and docker-compose installed, simply run the following command to build and launch a shell with everything required to run the full build and test suite.
+If you have docker and docker compose plugin installed, simply run the following command to build and launch a shell with everything required to run the full build and test suite.